FSO Nabarima: Shutdown

 Nabarima remained listing in mid-October, when Reuters reported that crews were undertaking repairs to the ship while Eni continued discussions with the US government "in order to prevent any sanctions risk."
 On 16 October, the United States embassy in Trinidad and Tobago declared that the sanctions against Venezuela were not designed to affect "security, environmental or humanitarian activities".
 National Assembly deputy Robert Alcalá declared on 17 October that the Assembly must pressure for the immediate removal of the vessel and fix the damage to prevent major environmental harm.
 Several days later, Reuters reported that the list had been corrected, while PDVSA was said to be planning to transfer oil off of Nabarima to at least one of the company's tankers.
 A visit by a team of experts from Trinidad and Tobago confirmed that the list had been corrected, and a tank barge and oil tanker have been designated for removal of 550,000 barrels of oil for delivery to Venezuela.

 On 2 November, the United States Department of State assured that Eni's efforts to prevent an oil spill would not be in conflict with the sanctions and expressed its support for the emergency reparations.
 The following day the National Assembly of Venezuela held Maduro's administration responsible for the deterioration of Nabarima and requested that the United Nations Office for Project Services and the International Maritime Organization urgently inspect the vessel.
-The Assembly also asked Italian company Eni to follow the experts recommendations for the immediate offload of the oil from the board.
+The Assembly also asked Italian company Eni to follow the experts' recommendations for the immediate offloading of the oil from the board.
 Nueva Esparta state Tobías Bolívar deputy declared that of the original 80 petroleum workers only six remained on board the vessel.